IOSgeeks/DatingApp/README.md

 * User can search for other users according to location
 * User can like a blog
 * User can follow/unfollow another user
-* User can view a feed of blogs
+* User can view a feed of blogs-music
 * User can update profile
 * CUNY student verification using school email